iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 Name
 ----

-dict -- create an dict from the arguments
+dict -- create a dict from the arguments

 Synopsis
 --------